Francielle-Rosa/-Toll-Calculator/README.md

 >
 > 3. public void Post(int vehicleId)
 >
->    Responsible for selecting the specific vehicle that will calculate the toll.
+>    Responsible for selecting the specific vehicle for which the toll will be calculated.
 >
 >         Variables:
 >
 >         vehicleId: client vehicle license plate;
 >
-> 4. Others: GetTollFee / GetTollFee, IsTollFreeDate, IsTollFreeVehicle e TollFreeVehicles.
+> 4. Others: GetTollFee / GetTollFee, IsTollFreeDate, IsTollFreeVehicle and TollFreeVehicles.
 >
 >    The methods that should be adapted to the test development.
 >